 Next, the Israelites were circumcised, as they had not been so during their forty-year sojourn in the wilderness.
 Remember: this was the second generation of Israel, born in the wilderness.
 Their parents did not obey the Lord so well and they failed to circumcise their sons.
 This second generation was now circumcised with flint stones.
 In Josh 5:2, the Lord calls this circumcision a “second time.”
 Recall that circumcision was the sign of the Abrahamic covenant.
 From a Christian perspective, circumcision – normally done to eight-day old infants – was an allusion to baptism.

 Finally, after Israel miraculously crossed the Jordan river, after their men were circumcised, they kept the Passover.
 This is the first mention of Passover since Mt.
 Sinai, 39 years prior.
-This would be the third time Israel kept the Passover (first time in Egypt: Ex 12:1-28), second time in Sinai: Nm 9:1-5).
-Alternatively, this was the second time Israel kept the Passover commemoration.
+This would be the third time Israel celebrated the Passover (first time in Egypt: Ex 12:1-28), second time in Sinai: Nm 9:1-5).
+More precisely, this was the second time Israel kept the Passover commemoration.
 From a Christian perspective, Passover signified the Eucharist.